| tadyatha om gate gate paragate parasamgate

 The Nakshatra part of the Tibetan tradition is accessible for the thinking Jyotishi.
-For example, a particular Nakshatra might give auspicious timing for dropping animal dung into the fields for fertilizing; the same Nakshatra is good for combing and cutting a nun's long hair before she enters the convent.
+For example, a particular Nakshatra might give auspicious timing for dropping animal dung into the fields for fertilizing; the same Nakshatra benefits combing and cutting a nun's long hair before she enters the convent.
 Why?
 If you can follow along

 Traditionally in subsistence farming, the plow digs a hollow furrow in the field into which the dung is dropped then mixed with top soil.
-Also in the close-to-the-earth language of old Tibet, there is nothing wrong with implying "closing the hole" of impregnation that is part of the nun's celibacy vow.
-The English word "cun*" which was once a word in non-stigmatized usage but is now considered vulgar, represents the female's hollow 'cym'.
+Also in the close-to-the-earth language of old Tibet, there is nothing wrong with implying"closing the hole" of impregnation that is part of the nun's consecrated vow of celibacy.
+The English syllable cun* was once a word in non-stigmatized usage, but is now considered vulgar, represents the female's hollow cym.